A-Tastan/SPARCODE/README.md

 For details, see:

-[1] A. Tastan, Michael Muma, and Abdelhak M. Zoubir,"Sparsity-aware Robust Community Detection (SPARCODE).", Signal Processing. (accepted)
+[1] A. Tastan, Michael Muma, and Abdelhak M. Zoubir,"Sparsity-aware Robust Community Detection (SPARCODE)", Signal Processing. (accepted)

 The codes can be freely used for non-commercial use only.
 Please make appropriate references to our article.